Showing posts with label quail. Show all posts

 Ananas Rôti aux Épices Réduction de Jus d'Orange – Pineapples roasted with spices and served with a reduced orange sauce.

-Tarte aux Pommes avec Reduction de Cidre et au Grand Marnier – An apple tart served with a reduction of cider and Grand Marnier.
-N.B.
-Grand Marnier is a liquor, a blend of cognac and bitter oranges.
+Grand Marnier is a liqueur, a blend of cognac and bitter oranges.
 Despite being created in the 1880s, Grand Marnier remains one of France’s most famous and best-selling liquors.
-The inventor, Louis-Alexandre Marnier-Lapostolle, was not a shy man and gave his invention his name, to which he added the title Grand to increase its importance.
+The inventor, Louis-Alexandre Marnier-Lapostolle, was not a shy man and gave his invention his name, to which he added the title Grand.

-About 20 years before the creation of Grand Marnier, a wine merchant and businessman from the Norman Atlantic town of Fecamp calling himself Alexandre Le Grand, Alexander the Great in English claimed to have discovered an old Benedictine recipe.
+About 20 years before the creation of Grand Marnier, a wine merchant and businessman from the Norman Atlantic town of Fecamp calling himself Alexandre Le Grand, Alexander the Great in English, claimed to have discovered an old Benedictine recipe.
 In his family’s library, he found a 16th-century Bénédictine manuscript with the recipe for the original orange liqueur made in the original Bénédictine monastery in the town.
 The liqueur recreated from the recipe is the sweet, orange, and honey flavored, 40% proof, a liqueur called Benedictine D.O.M.
 Benedictine D.O.M is also in many French kitchens and often on the list of digestifs offered at the end of the meal.

 A bottle of Bénédictine D.O.M.